Brittain Dining Hall

 Brittain Dining Hall is a dining hall on the East Campus of the Georgia Institute of Technology in Atlanta, Georgia.
 Opened in 1928, it is named after former institute president Marion L. Brittain, and it serves as the primary dining location for all Freshman Experience and Area II housing residents.
 It is located on Techwood Drive across from Bobby Dodd Stadium.
+In 2024, it was closed for renovation and reopened in 2026.

 History

 While it was partially funded by the state of Georgia, a large part of the funding for Brittain Dining Hall came from the Athletic Association and the Georgia Tech Expansion Fund.
 Opened in 1928, it was a joint effort of many of Tech's departments:

 [T]he architecture department designed the building, the ceramics department manufactured the tile for the floor of the tower, the mechanical engineering department supplied the wrought iron for the light fixtures in the main hall, and the textile department made tapestries for the walls.

 The building cost $418,000 to construct and was designed by the architects Bush-Brown & Gailey.
 Brittain Dining Hall was renovated in 1964, 1999, 2002, and again in summer 2007.

 During the 2007 heatwave, Brittain Dining Hall went trayless to conserve water due to Atlanta, Georgia's severe water shortage.

 Brittain Dining Hall was closed in Fall 2024 due to looming safety issues.
 Renovations are anticipated to cost over $10 million and include work on electrical issues, lighting, and flooring.